udacity/create-your-own-adventure/english/dance/dance.md

 Let us bake

-The cake is ready to bake - but there are too many cooks!
+The cake is ready to bake.

 But there are too many cooks!